 In addition to fully illuminating the space, the diffused light from the ceiling light will soften the bright light cast from the vanity light or lighted mirror.

-For more tips and ideas on how to light your bathroom, read our Bathroom Lighting Buying Guide.
+Have more questions on the best ways for lighting your bathroom?
+Read our bathroom lighting guide, How to Light a Bathroom for more information.
 If you have any further questions or want to share any tips of your own for the best small bathroom lighting installation, please leave a comment below and we’ll be happy to answer them.